MicrosoftDocs/defender-docs/defender-endpoint/android-configure-mam.md

 - **Validate that the Microsoft Defender for Endpoint-Intune connector is enabled**.

-  a.
-Go to security.microsoft.com.
+  1. Go to security.microsoft.com.

-  b.
-Select **Settings > Endpoints > Advanced Features > Microsoft Intune Connection** is turned on.
+  1. Select **Settings > Endpoints > Advanced Features > Microsoft Intune Connection** is turned on.

-  c.
-If the connection isn't turned on, select the toggle to turn it on and then select **Save Preferences**.
+  1. If the connection isn't turned on, select the toggle to turn it on and then select **Save Preferences**.

      :::image type="content" source="media/enable-intune-connection.png" alt-text="The Advanced features section in the Microsoft Defender portal." lightbox="media/enable-intune-connection.png":::

-  d.
-Go to the **Microsoft Intune admin center** and Validate whether Microsoft Defender for Endpoint-Intune connector is enabled.
+  1. Go to the **Microsoft Intune admin center** and Validate whether Microsoft Defender for Endpoint-Intune connector is enabled.

      :::image type="content" source="media/validate-intune-connector.png" alt-text="The intune-connector status pane in the Microsoft Defender portal." lightbox="media/validate-intune-connector.png":::